 Angiostrongylus are parasites of rats (rat lung worms).
 Excreted larvae are taken up by intermediate hosts (land snails and slugs) and paratenic or transport hosts (hosts that are not required for the parasite's development but that can transmit infection to humans).
 Human infection is acquired by ingestion of raw or undercooked snails or slugs or transport hosts (certain land crabs, freshwater shrimp and prawns, frogs, or toads); it is unclear whether larval contamination of vegetables (eg, in slime from snails or slugs that crawl on the food) can cause infection.

 A. costaricensis infection (abdominal angiostrongyliasis) occurs in the Americas, predominantly in Latin America and the Caribbean.
 Adult worms reside in arterioles of the ileocecal area, and eggs can be released into the intestinal tissues, resulting in local inflammation with abdominal pain, vomiting, and fever; this infection can mimic appendicitis.
 Abdominal angiostrongyliasis is often accompanied by eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
-Causes and associated disorders are myriad but often represent an allergic reaction or a parasitic infection... read more , and a painful right lower quadrant mass may develop.
+Causes and associated disorders are myriad but often represent an allergic reaction or... read more , and a painful right lower quadrant mass may develop.

 Diagnosis of Angiostrongyliasis